 SFU Applied Science Building Construction Project

-Please note that the east and north entrances to the Applied Science Building are blocked off for construction from May 4, 2020 to fall 2021.
+Please note that the east and north entrances to the Applied Science Building are blocked off for construction from May 4, 2020 to spring 2022.
+The schedule may change with further notice.
 Many spaces in the ASB are still open with alternative routes to the building.
 See map below to view alternative routes.
 Please follow signs and plan your route ahead of time.

 The Applied Science Building (ASB) is undergoing a revitalization project from May 4, 2020 to fall 2021.
 The ASB construction project will include the installation of an energy-efficient building envelope that will reduce SFU’s carbon footprint, address chronic water issues within the building envelope, improve configuration and utilization of learning spaces, labs, workspaces and support areas, and include a streamlined campus east entrance that supports future development of adjacent areas.
 Many spaces in the ASB will remain open and access routes will change.
 Signage will be posted.
 Please plan your route ahead of time.